 Elizabeth Gould, a member of RTI’s Aging, Disability, and Long-Term Care Program, specializes in technical assistance to support the care of individuals with dementia.
-As co-director of the National Alzheimer’s and Dementia Resource Center, she co-leads a team providing technical assistance for state governments and local agencies who manage dementia-specific programming.
+As co-director of the National Alzheimer’s and Dementia Resource Center funded by the Administration for Community Living, she co-leads a team providing technical assistance for state governments and community organizations who manage dementia-specific programming.

 Ms. Gould joined RTI in 2014.
-Previously, she held leadership positions at the national headquarters of the Alzheimer’s Association, serving as director of quality care and of state programs.
-She has also directed an internship in geriatrics for social work graduate students at the University of California Los Angeles and the Veterans Affairs Greater Los Angeles Healthcare System.
-Her teaching experience also includes being an adjunct faculty member at the University of Chicago School of Social Administration.
-She is a member of the National Association of Social Work and the American Society on Aging.
+She previously held leadership positions at the national headquarters of the Alzheimer’s Association, serving as director of quality care and of state programs.
+She also directed a large Hartford Foundation, an internship program in geriatrics for social work graduate students at the University of California Los Angeles, and the Veterans Affairs Greater Los Angeles Healthcare System.
+Her teaching experience includes being an adjunct faculty member at the University of Chicago School of Social Administration.
+She is a longstanding member of the National Association of Social Workers.

 Ms. Gould has over 30 years of experience in dementia care and has been both lead author and co-author for several topic papers on services to individuals who live alone, models of dementia care, translation of evidence-based dementia interventions to the community, dementia-capable states and communities, and the dementia specialist workforce.